Adaptive Dynamic Sliding Mode Control of Soft Continuum Manipulators: Control Synthesis

 Accordingly, the control law in \cref{eq:Jnt_controller} can be rewritten as:

-In the control synthesis, we have considered two adaptation laws.
-The first adaptation law is related to the estimation of uncertain dynamic coefficients in vector $\bm{a}$:
+In the control synthesis, we have considered two adaptation laws:

-where $\Hat{\bm{a}}$ is the estimation of dynamic coefficients $\bm{a}$ and $\bm{\Gamma}>0$ is a diagonal constant gain matrix.
-The second adaptation law is designed to make the control law robust to unknown external disturbances:
+The first adaptation law is used to estimate the uncertain dynamic coefficients in vector $\bm{a}$, where $\Hat{\bm{a}}$ is the estimation of dynamic coefficients $\bm{a}$.
+The second adaptation law is designed to make the control law robust to unknown external disturbances, where $\Hat{\bm{b}}$ is the estimation of the upper bound of disturbances $\bm{b}$.
+Note that $\bm{\Psi}>0$ and $\bm{\Gamma}>0$ are the diagonal constant gain matrices.